Dark Spots on Face: Causes, Treatment, and Prevention

 Porphyria is a group of genetic disorders that affect the production of heme, a component of hemoglobin that carries oxygen in the blood.
 It can cause blistering, itching, and hyperpigmentation on the face, hands, and other areas exposed to the sun.

-Porphyria is caused by a buildup of porphyrins in the skin cells, which can be triggered by sun exposure, certain medications, and hormonal changes.
+Porphyria is caused by a buildup of porphyrins in the skin cells, which sun exposure, certain medications, and hormonal changes can trigger.

 Treatment for porphyria depends on the type of porphyria and the severity of the symptoms.
 In cases of acute porphyria, treatment may involve intravenous administration of heme, a substance that can help reduce the production of porphyrins in the body.